lsst-sitcom/sitcomtn-003/index.rst

 ####

 The M1M3 glass mirror was casted and polished at the University of Arizona Richard F. Caris Mirror Lab (RFCML).
-The mirror cell was made by CAID Industriess, and software is designed and written by the Rubin Obs. team.
+The mirror cell was made by CAID Industries, and software is designed and written by the Rubin Obs. team.

-When looking at M1M3 drawings and data, be wary that there are multiple versions  of CS around.
+When looking at M1M3 drawings and data, be wary that there are multiple versions of the CSs around.
 In particular, mechanical folks look at the actuators from inside the M1M3 cell a lot, so they tend to define +z as pointing down from M2.
 While optical people always look at the M1M3 surface from outside, so they tend to define +z as pointing to the sky.
 People also flip the +x around the +y axes sometimes.
 We define M1M3 CS as the following -

 - The origin of M1M3 CS overlaps with OCS origin, i.e., at the theoretical vertex of M1.
 - +x points toward actuator 106.